davixdedem/StarlinuX/README.md

   </a>
 </div>

-Depending on your Hardware model, download its official OpenWRT image from the [OpenWRT Website](https://openwrt.org/toh/start).
+Depending on your SBC model,check its compatibility and download its official OpenWRT image from the [OpenWRT Website - Table of Hardware](https://openwrt.org/toh/start).
 - Clone the repository from GitHub:
 ```sh
 git clone --branch master https://github.com/davixdedem/StarlinuX.git
 ```
-- Download the appropriate OpenWRT image for your Modem/Router.
+- Download the appropriate OpenWRT image for your SBC.
 - Flash the OpenWRT image following its dedicated instructions.
-- Power up your Modem/Router.
+- Power up your SBC.
-- Plug an Ethernet cable into the Ethernet port on the Router and connect it to your laptop/computer.<br>
+- Plug an Ethernet cable into the Ethernet port on the SBC and connect it to your laptop/computer.<br>
 - Verify that you can access OpenWRT by pinging its default IP address:<br>
   *(You may disconnect your Wi-Fi interface in order to be sure to reach your Router via cable)*<br>
 ```sh